-The site does not show pad-lock related to SSL encryption when I try to login.
-Is my login secure?
+The site does not show pad-lock related to SSL encryption when I try to sign in.
+Is my sign in secure?

-Yes, your login is secure as by default we use secure HTTP protocol, thus adding the security capabilities of SSL to standard HTTP communications.
+Yes, your sign in is secure as by default we use secure HTTP protocol, thus adding the security capabilities of SSL to standard HTTP communications.

-IDrive uses 256-bit AES encryption to transfer your Username and Password when you enter the login credentials.
+IDrive uses 256-bit AES encryption to transfer your Username and Password when you enter the sign in credentials.
 This ensures your details are secure during transfer since the information cannot be viewed by anyone as clear text.